 Being prepared for a hurricane requires constant updates and evolving actions.
 A true state of preparedness means you are ready for something, but more importantly, you are aware of the ever-changing nature of, well…Nature.

 Anyone who lives or works near coastal waters, plans to visit them or has family and friends in those areas takes the time to become educated on hurricane awareness and preparation.
 A great online resource is The National Hurricane Center’s website.
-There you can download the Tropical Cyclone Preparedness Guide (PDF 6.2MB) that not only explains what a hurricane is in great detail, but gives you a starting point on how to recognize and prepare for the disaster before it strikes.
+There you can view the Hurricane Safety Tips and Resources page that not only explains what a hurricane is in great detail, but gives you a starting point on how to recognize and prepare for the disaster before it strikes.

 Those who reside further inland may ask “why would I ever need to prepare for or even be concerned about a hurricane?”
 In 2008, Hurricane Ike caused wind and flood damage in Ohio, Kentucky, Indiana, Illinois and Pennsylvania, to name just a few states.
 Remnants of Ike even caused damage in Canada.
 So much for hurricanes only being a concern for the coastal states!